-TDI mode outputs a 16k pixel line (5 μm per pixel).
+TDI mode is the default operating mode for the camera.
 The camera combines multiple exposures of an object as it passes each row in the array into one high sensitivity image.
 In this mode the main 128 stage array is used, and the max line rate can be achieved.